 Thai authorities may conduct spot-checks for illegal drugs, particularly around areas frequented by tourists.
 Foreigners have been targeted for narcotic tests.
-Under Thai law, the authorities have the right to demand urine samples from individuals suspected of taking illegal drugs.
-If you are asked to submit a urine sample, request that this be done at a police station and ask for permission to contact the Embassy or the Tourist Police (telephone 1155) for English speaking officers.
+Under Thai law, authorities have the right to demand urine samples from individuals suspected of taking illegal drugs.
+If you're asked to submit a urine sample, ask to do it at a police station and ask for permission to contact the Embassy or the Tourist Police (telephone 1155) for English speaking officers.
 Follow directions from local authorities.

 Carrying or using drugs

-Penalties for breaking the law in Thailand can be severe.
-These penalties also apply to minors (under 18 years of age), who are subject to Thai juvenile judicial processes, including detention in a juvenile or adult prison.
+Penalties for breaking the law can be severe.
+These penalties also apply to anyone under 18 years of age, who is subject to Thai juvenile judicial processes, including detention in a juvenile or adult prison.